DROPS OF JUPITER

 LESSONS TO LEARN(Got this from an Email - so read up Ye 'all)

-One day an old man boarded a bus.
+A SLICE OF LIFE One day an old man boarded a bus.
 As he was going up the steps, one of his shoes slipped off.
 The door closed and the bus moved off so he was unable to retrieve it.
 The old man calmly took off his other shoe and threw it out of the window.

 A young man on the bus saw what happened, and could not help going up to the old man and asking, "I noticed what you did, sir.
 Why did you throw out your other shoe?"